lisds/project-film-in-colour/README.md

 ![Hypotheses Diagram](images/hypotheses_image.png)

-### Process - need to do
+### Process
-- add notes on process

-### Installation instructions for user
-- words
-- bash
+- First page is Replication_Cleaning, then Replication_Results, then Further_Analysis
+- Replication of paper then further analysis

 ### Installation instructions for contributors